e23thr/thai-sentence-cut/README.md

 ## Update

-- 1.0.4 splitThaiStringByLength can split multi-line string (string with new line character)
+- 1.1.0 splitThaiStringByLength can split multi-line string (string with new line character)
+- 1.1.1 update correct version